Bharathh-Raj/bloc_ease/README.md

 ## Solutions This Library Provides

 1. Elimination of the need to write state classes for any Bloc/Cubit.
-Instead, utilize the states provided by this package with generics (e.g., `SucceedState<Auth>` vs `SucceedState<User>`).
+Instead, utilize the states provided by this package with generics (e.g., `SuccessState<Auth>` vs `SuccessState<User>`).
 2. Global handling of common states such as Initial, Loading, and Failure states in the UI.
 This removes the necessity to manage these states wherever Bloc/Cubit is used.
 3. Provision of a builder that offers the success object in a type-safe manner, while autonomously handling other states.
-4. Utilization of typedefs to easily differentiate between states (e.g., `typedef AuthSucceedState = SucceedState<Auth>`).
+4. Utilization of typedefs to easily differentiate between states (e.g., `typedef AuthSuccessState = SuccessState<Auth>`).
 Snippets are included for IntelliJ and VSCode.

 ## Readme

-The states `InitialState`, `LoadingState`, `SucceedState`, and `FailedState` can encapsulate most state.
+The states `InitialState`, `LoadingState`, `SuccessState`, and `FailureState` can encapsulate most state.
 If a state cannot be represented within these states, it is likely that multiple states are being managed together.

 - **Asynchronous CRUD Operation State**: Typically falls into one of these four states:
   - Backend fetching